DylanReile/CraigslistJobApplier/README.md

 # CraigslistJobApplier
-Automatically applies to software job postings on Craigslist in select areas.
+Automatically applies to job postings on Craigslist.